NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 *	Observer: an object that listens on an event that a Subject fires.
 *	C# class: a class that does not inherits from Unity Engine classes.
 *	Unity Engine class: a class that inherits from Unity Engine classes.
+*	In a composition relationship, parents refer to bigger pieces that contain other pieces, and children refer to smaller pieces that are contained within other pieces.
+	Children might be parents as well.
+*	In a delegatation relationship, parents refer to the higher levels that delegate jobs downward, and children refer to the lower levels that receive the jobs.
+	Children might be parents as well.

 ## Thanks to techniques